ARMmbed/mbed-os/TESTS/netsocket/README.md

 When `NSAPI_ERROR_WOULD_BLOCK` is received, check that time consumed is more that 100 milliseconds but less than 200 milliseconds.

-After repeating for 10 times, at least 5 packets must have been received.

 ### UDPSOCKET_SENDTO_TIMEOUT